Benefits of Franchising vs. Starting Your Own Business

-Think of these fees as a tradeoff—you may be putting more into the investment, but the resources and support you receive in exchange will very likely create further opportunities for growth and profitability.
+Think of these fees as a tradeoff—you may be putting more into the investment, but the resources, brand awareness, buying power, and ongoing support you receive in exchange will very likely create further opportunities for growth and profitability.
 Keep in mind that, even without franchise fees, an independent start-up can still prove to be more costly.

 There are no guarantees in franchising, just as with any form of business ownership.
 The franchisor cannot guarantee your financial performance.
 The success of your business comes down to how you choose to operate it and apply the systems and procedures provided by the franchisor.

 This being said, however, franchises typically have a higher success rate than independent businesses.

 Continuing to invest additional money into your business will only improve your revenue stream, leading to higher and higher ROI.
 It’s always best to have an accountant to help you with financial management and planning.
 Have a long-term diversification strategy (investing in a separate retirement account, for example), or ensure your industry is resilient to an economic downturn if you will be “all in.”
 With the proper preparation and due diligence, franchising can be a smart and rewarding investment for your future.

 - Franchises Are Not Passive Investments